sanger-pathogens/assorted-sub-workflows/qc_mags/README.md

 | sample_or_strain_name | Name of the fasta file up to the last `_` character                                      |
 | genome_status         | `mag` if the fasta file contains the string `mag` (lower/uppercase), `isolate` otherwise |

-### Autoqc configuration
+### AutoQC configuration

 It is also possible to automatically filter MAGs based on QC metrics produced in the summary report described in [Report configuration](#report-configuration).

-To do this, you must enable autoqc with the `--autoqc` option and supply an configuration file to `--autoqc_config` as described [here](../mixed_input/README.md#filter_metadatapy).
-If you do not supply a configuration file, the default [autoqc_config.tsv](./assets/autoqc_config.tsv) will be used.
+To apply this function, you must enable AutoQC by supplying a configuration file path to `--autoqc_config` (config as described [here](../mixed_input/README.md#filter_metadatapy)) or by supplying the string "default" so that the default [autoqc_config.tsv](./assets/autoqc_config.tsv) is used.

+The default config's AutoQC pass criteria are:
+- Over 90% Completeness
+- Under 5% Contamination
+- Passes GUNC contamination checks

+Please note - if you add the parameter `--autoqc_config` but do not supply either a valid config file path or "default" the pipeline will error on not being able to find a config file to use.

 ### Inputs